AckerlyXu/heima/articles/active-directory/active-directory-configurable-token-lifetimes.md

     Connect-AzureAD -Confirm
     ```

 3. To see all policies that have been created in your organization, run the following command.
 Run this command after most operations in the following scenarios.
-Running the command also helps you get the **
-** of your policies.

     ```PowerShell
     Get-AzureADPolicy